-RDF-to-energy:

-the process of using refuse-derived fuel (RDF) from municipal solid waste, industrial waste, or commercial waste as fuel to produce electricity or heat.
+RDF-to-energy: the process of using refuse-derived fuel (RDF) from municipal solid waste, industrial waste, or commercial waste as fuel to produce electricity, heat and hydrogen.

-Reactor:

-the part of the advanced gasification process where thermal cracking and reforming take place.
+Reactor: the part of the advanced gasification process where thermal cracking and reforming take place.